cjneely10/BioMetaDB/README.md

 #### SQLAlchemy

-- **BioMetadatabase** uses this powerful library to generate and use databases, in this case SQLite3.
+- **BioMetaDB** uses this powerful library to generate and use databases, in this case SQLite3.
 - SQLAlchemy is a powerful Python package that makes working with SQL easy and fairly uniform between relational database management systems (RdatabaseMSs).
 - Read more about SQLAlchemy, its functionality, and its limitations: